Wills & Estate Law

 Whatever stage of life, if you have family or dependents, it is important that you have an up-to-date Will.

-Your personal circumstances can change quickly and often, so it is good practice to review your Will at regular intervals to ensure the wishes enclosed are it is always up-to date.
+Your personal circumstances can change quickly and often, so it is good practice to review your Will at regular intervals to ensure the wishes enclosed are always up-to date.
 Common situations that prompt changes to a Will include marriage, divorce and the birth of children and grandchildren or the death of a beneficiary or executor, or changes to your financial situation or your assets.

 Powers of Attorney

-An Enduring Power of Attorney allows the nomination of one or more persons to act on your behalf for any legal, financial and personal decisions.
-You can specify a time for this to start and continues to be effective if you were to lose the ability to make your own decisions.
+An Enduring Power of Attorney allows the nomination of one or more persons to act on your behalf for any legal, financial, and personal decisions.
+You can specify a time for this to start and it continues to be effective if you were to lose the ability to make your own decisions.

 There are two types of grants: